xharris/blankejs-tutorials/1-ball/simple.md

 Keep a bouncy ball bouncing in the air with your paddle.
 Don't let your paddle get destroyed!

-The full finished tutorial project can be downloaded [here](https://github.com/xharris/blankejs-tutorials/raw/master/1-ball/tutorial1game.zip)
+The full finished tutorial project can be downloaded [here](https://github.com/xharris/blankejs-tutorials/raw/master/1-ball/tutorial1game.zip).
+Be sure to unzip it first!

 ## Elements